jariast/obsidian-notes/React/React/FullStack Course/Part 8 GraphQL/Exercises/8d Exercises.md

 I also think that there has to be a better way of filtering the books, because currently the query is not being cached when the filter changes, it will always trigger a new fetch. #reviewSolutionAfterSubmission

+# 8.22 Up-to-date cache and book recommendations

+I really have the suspicion that I did something weird in the previous exercise, because as I said before, we're not caching any query when we filter, so the books view is kept up to date.